 Ofsted Common Inspection Framework does not specifically mention the matrix Standard.
 However, it does require that providers “successfully plan and manage learning programmes, the curriculum and careers advice so that all children and learners get a good start and are well prepared for the next stage in their education, training or employment.”
 The matrix Standard allows you to do this effectively.

-Clear Quality are leading consultants offering help and support with Matrix accreditation.
+Clear Quality is a leading consultancy company offering help and support with Matrix accreditation.
 We have experts with experience in the matrix standard and work with colleges, training providers and other organisations.